sahil-sahu-dev/Live-Busses-Feed/README.md

 * Swift

 ## How it works 🧐
-* When the coordinates for an annotation changes, update them on the map an animate the change.
+* When the coordinates for an annotation changes, update them on the map and animate the change.
 * If in our latest nearby busses response, there is a bus which was on screen but is not in the response, remove it from the map.
-* If a new bus comes which isnt on the map already,
+* If a new bus comes which isnt on the map already, add it to the map.

 ## Recording 📹